AlexWendland/public-note/programming/Clean Code.md

 ---
 # Clean Code

 This is a book by [[C. Martin Robert]].
 It contains ideas about how code should be written.
+I have summarised the ideas I took from this into the [[Conventions]] notes.